cotag/libcouchbase/README.md

 ### Replace

-The replace command will fail if the key already exists.
-It accepts the same options as set command above.
+The replace command will fail if the key doesn't already exist.

 ```ruby
 bucket.replace("foo", "bar")